 See 'Children: Safety' for more information.

 HFSS product advertisements are subject to media placement restrictions to reduce the likelihood of children seeing them.
-Alcohol, gambling, lottery and e-cigarette advertisers should also take care to ensure they are not directing their advertising at under-18s through the selection of media, style of presentation, content or context in which they appear.
-Generally, no medium with an audience that is more than 25% under 16 should be used to advertise HFSS products or lotteries and not more than 25% under 18 for alcohol, gambling and electronic cigarettes.
+Alcohol and gambling marketers should also take care to ensure they are not directing their advertising at under-18s through the selection of media, style of presentation, content or context in which they appear.
+Generally, no medium with an audience that is more than 25% under 16 should be used to advertise HFSS products and not more than 25% under 18 for alcohol and gambling.
 It is, obviously, never acceptable to include an under-age consumer in a directly targeted audience/mailing list for such products.

 Where such tools are available, the ASA has ruled that the general 25% consideration in the targeting rule does not apply.
 As many social media ads can be (and usually are) targeted at a defined set of users the ASA does not consider it relevant that less than 25% of the total platform audience is under-age, and expect marketers to be taking all reasonable steps to exclude under-age consumers from the targeted audience.